-According to the Children’s Services Award 2010, all employees’ fall under a classification structure, this determines their minimum wage.
-Each “level” gives a definition on what is expected of the employee, qualifications required and the duties the employee should perform in order to be paid at that particular level.
+According to the Children’s Services Award 2010, all employees fall under a classification structure, this determines their minimum wage.
+Each “level” gives a definition of what is expected of the employee, the qualifications required and the duties the employee should perform in order to be paid at that particular level.
 Below is the list of classifications for each level.

 - Learning and implementing the policies, procedures and routines of the service.

 - Learning how to establish relationships and interact with children.